Ochre is a (work in progress) language which aims to use a new architecture:

 </aside>

 These features would allow programmers to verify properties about their programs without leaving the language they’re writing those programs in.
-Hopefully this will make verification easier, and therefore increase how much software is formally verified.
+Hopefully this will make verification easier, and therefore increase how much software is formally verified globally.

-I see this verification naturally dividing into two categories:
+I see this verification dividing into two categories: